stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

 Note that we are using a buffer that is visible to the host (i.e. the application) which is less efficient than device-local memory.
-However we will eventually be updating the matrix every frame to apply a rotation animation so this approach is more logical.
+However we will eventually be updating the matrix every frame to apply a rotation animation, this approach is more logical than continually copying via a staging buffer.

 We add a second binding to the descriptor set layout for the uniform buffer: